tencentyun/serverless-demo/README.md

         "English":{
             "name": "DemoEnglishName",                       # This is the name of demo.
 If it is java demo.
 Please keep the same name with jar package.
 No restrictions for non-java demos.
 Please do not add runtime information in the name.
             "description": "Demo English description.",      # The description of demo.
 You can describe the detail function.
-            "attention": "This demo has used api gw and integrated response function.
-So the return value should be json format based on the requirement",                                                                      #the description of precautions
+            "attention": "The description of precautions.",  # The precautions for using the template will be shown in the view details.
             "author": {
                 "name": "English Name"                       # author English Name }